Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Online Survey

 \subsection{Research Questions}

-We asked each employee about the current status as well as the strategic planning of the use of AI systems in their company.
-For this, we formulated the questions of the survey from two perspectives: (1) a broader \emph{company perspective} and (2) a \emph{perspective of employees} working in these companies\footnote{Abbreviation interpretation of the research questions: RQ = research question, E = Employee, C = Company}.
-Due to the fact that we want to investigate employees personal perspective as they are interacting with a (future) AI system in the company, it is important to note that the company perspective reflects the employees' subjective perception and not the companies' slogan.
+We asked each employee about the current status and the strategic planning of using AI systems in their company.
+For this, we formulated the questions of the survey to address: (1) a broader view on AI in the \textit{company context} and (2) the \textit{perspective of employees} about (X)AI \footnote{Abbreviation interpretation of the research questions: RQ = research question, E = Employee, C = Company}.
+Since we want to investigate employees' perspectives as they interact with a (future) AI system in the company, it is important to note that the survey reflects the employees' subjective perception, not the company's slogan.

-\textit{Employees' Company Perspective} The company perspective may generally serve companies that do not yet, hardly or already use AI technologies for further strategic orientation and planning.
-For example, what are company motivations, usage areas, or issues?
+\paragraph{Company Context} The company perspective may generally serve companies that do not yet, hardly, or already use AI technologies for further strategic orientation and planning.
+For example, what are company motivations, usage areas, or issues regarding AI?
 Here, the experiences and decisions gained from the current state help assess the individual potential by introducing or using (X)AI technologies.
-In order to inquire the company perspective, that is the view of employees about AI in their company, including a look at the existing AI applications and those planned for future, we formulated the following research questions: \begin{itemize} \item \textbf{RQ-C1}: What motivations and risks for their company do employees see in using AI technologies? \item \textbf{RQ-C2}: Do companies already use AI technology, and if so, which applications exist in companies? \item \textbf{RQ-C3}: What are companies' plans regarding the use of AI technologies? \end{itemize}
+To understand the company and working context, we investigated the view of employees about AI in their company, including a look at the existing AI applications and those planned for the future.
+For this, we formulated the following research questions: \begin{itemize} \item \textbf{RQ-C1}: What motivations and risks for their company do employees see in using AI technologies? \item \textbf{RQ-C2}: Do companies already use AI technology, and if so, which applications exist in companies? \item \textbf{RQ-C3}: What are companies' plans regarding using AI technologies? \end{itemize}